 Ramón Aragonés also highlighted the proactive stance and management capabilities displayed by the Company during the pandemic.
 “We set an ambitious contingency plan in motion very early on, a plan that has enabled us to preserve our cash and guarantee the Group's sustainability even in the direst scenario in its history.
 We were forced to take difficult decisions, including negotiating the first redundancy package in the sector with our unions.
 In parallel we continue to keep an iron grip on operating costs, which decreased by 56.6% year-on-year in the first quarter of 2021.
 Step by step we are laying the groundwork for gaining prominence as the recovery kicks in.
 We expect to return to our pre-COVID EBITDA levels one year sooner than expected in the sector, which estimates that 2019 activity volumes will not be revisited until the end of 2023 or beginning of 2024.
 As a consolidated hotel operator, we also aspire to position ourselves as a preferred strategic partner for those investors keen to increase their exposure to the hotel property sector, a move that would help us rebalance our business model with a greater weight of management agreements”.

-NH Hotel Group is a consolidated multinational player and a benchmark urban hotel operator in Europe and the Americas, where it runs more than 350 hotels.
-Since 2019, the Company is working with Minor Hotels on integrating all of its hotel brands under a single corporate umbrella with a presence in over 50 countries worldwide.
-A portfolio of over 500 hotels has been articulated around eight brands - NH Hotels, NH Collection, nhow, Tivoli, Anantara, Avani, Elewana and Oaks - to forge a broad and diverse range of hotel propositions in touch with the needs and desires of today's world travellers.
+NH Hotel Group (www.nhhotelgroup.com) is a consolidated multinational player and a benchmark urban hotel operator in Europe and the Americas, where it operates more than 350 establishments.
+Since 2019, the Company has been working with Minor Hotels on integrating all of its hotel trademarks under a single corporate umbrella brand with a presence in over 50 countries worldwide.
+Together they have articulated a portfolio of more than 500 hotels operating under eight brands: NH Hotels, NH Collection, nhow, Tivoli, Anantara, Avani, Elewana and Oaks - to forge a broad and diverse range of hotel propositions in touch with the needs and desires of today's world travellers.